pynbody/pynbody/docs/tutorials/data_access.rst

  old-style `Gadget` snapshots, the default cosmological gadget setup is assumed.
 For `nchilada` and `tipsy`, an nchilada or gasoline ``.param`` file is sought in the directory from which you are loading the snapshot and its immediate parent.
+You can also create a text file with the same name as your snapshot but the extension ``.units`` to override the units at load time.
+For further information see :func:`~pynbody.snapshot.SimSnap._override_units_system`.

 You can print out the units of any given array by accessing the ``units`` property: